PimenovAlexander/resources/technical-reference/contracts/position_nft.md

 # Description

-;; This is a modified NFT contract to store user position
+    This is a modified NFT contract to store user position.
+To minimize data, actual content is not stored inside the contract so far kept empty by the pool.
+It is appended on the fly with nft values.
+    Pool then adds all the other fields to form valid metadata. v
 # Data Storage
 <table data-full-width="true">
 <thead>